Making the Most of the Rest of the School Year (Copy) (Copy)

 Remember Team Membership Matters

-In MTSS for Reading Improvement, Stephanie Stollar and I argue that sustainable gains come from designing “interventions for the system,” not just piling on more interventions for individual students.
-We wrote the book as a tool kit—with more than 50 practical tools, including meeting agendas, data protocols, and planning templates—to make that work doable for busy school and district leaders.
+In MTSS for Reading Improvement, we argue that sustainable gains come from designing “interventions for the system,” not just piling on more interventions for individual students.
+We wrote the book as a tool kit, with practical tools, including meeting agendas, data protocols, and planning templates, to make that work doable for busy school and district leaders.

 Anchor meetings to screening and progress monitoring

-A strong MTSS framework rests on four core components: screening, progress monitoring, a multi‑level prevention system, and data‑based decision making.
-Your assessment calendar already outlines when universal screening and progress monitoring will happen; your data meetings should sit right next to those dates.
+Your assessment calendar already outlines when universal screening and progress monitoring will happen and your data meetings should sit align to those dates.

-A simple rule I share in MTSS Data Academy sessions is: schedule your key data meetings for the week after each screening window closes.
-Here’s one pattern you can adapt:
+A simple rule I share in the MTSS Data Academy sessions is: schedule key data meetings for the week after each screening window closes.
+Here’s one pattern you can adopt:

 Every one of these meetings can run on a ready‑made agenda from MTSS for Reading Improvement and be supported by MTSS Data Academy protocols, so teams don’t have to start from a blank page.